TypeScript

 timeoutMs | — | 60000 | Default request timeout in milliseconds |

-All three forms resolve token and url from environment variables when not passed.
+All three forms resolve apiKey and url from environment variables when not passed.
 Only xmemoryInstance() and XmemoryClient.create() perform a health check on construction.

 Instance handle